POETSII/tinsel/README.md

 * An FPGA *bridge board* that connects the host PC inside a POETS box (PCI Express) to the FPGA mesh (SFP+).
-Using this high-bandwidth channel (10Gbps), the host PC can efficiently send messages to any Tinsel thread and vice-versa.
+Using this high-bandwidth channel (2 x 10Gbps), the host PC can efficiently send messages to any Tinsel thread and vice-versa.

 * A set of *debug links* connecting the host PC inside a POETS box to